Shinryoku season: A day trip to Geibikei & Hiraizumi

 Here’s a tip from me: keep a lookout for Bishamon Cave (毘沙門窟 Bishamon-kutsu), a cave along the river featuring a shrine built for Bishamon-ten, the god of treasure.
-There is a mat laid there where you can try throwing coins; if they land on the mat, it will bring you good luck!
+There is a chest where you can try throwing coins; if they land inside the chest, it will bring you good luck!

 Test your luck (and throwing skills)